bigwiv/Biopython-cn/chr18.rst

 records whose PHRED quality scores are all above some threshold (here 20).

-For this example we°Øll use some real data downloaded from the ENA sequence read archive,
+For this example we‚Äôll use some real data downloaded from the ENA sequence read archive,
 ```ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR020/SRR020192/SRR020192.fastq.gz`` <ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR020/SRR020192/SRR020192.fastq.gz>`__
 (2MB) which unzips to a 19MB file ``SRR020192.fastq``.
 This is some